petemounce/presentations/windows-at-scale.md

 Notes:
 * 2010: Created contract for a package produced by build automation.
 Remains today, largely unchanged.
+  * This illustrates the long-term benefit of contracts between systems
 * 2011: Remote execution of ruby+rake with ssh in QA environments, still manual to production
 * 2012: Bespoke windows service triggered by bespoke deployment API via winrm
 * 2013: AWS + S3 + Seppuku